-These guidelines refer as to how the provisions of certain laws apply to the Program.
-However, other related laws may exist which are not included in these Guidelines.
+These Guidelines refer to how the provisions of certain laws apply to the Program.
+However, other related laws may exist which are not included here.
 This does not negate or preclude the Program from applying the provisions of those laws, nor an applicant from receiving services, when applicable.
-Moreover, PRDOH can enact, or may have enacted, regulations that address how the laws mentioned in these guidelines are managed.
-If there are any discrepancies between these guidelines and the laws and/or regulations mentioned in them, then the latter will prevail over the guidelines.
-If at any time the laws and/or the applicable regulations mentioned in these guidelines are amended, the new provisions will apply to the Program without the need to amend these guidelines.
+Moreover, PRDOH can enact, or may have enacted, regulations that address how the laws mentioned in the Guidelines are managed.
+If there are any discrepancies between the Guidelines and the laws and/or regulations mentioned in them, the latter will prevail over the Guidelines.
+If at any time the laws and/or the applicable regulations mentioned in these Guidelines are amended, the new provisions will apply to the Program without the need to modify these Guidelines.

-CDBG-MIT Program HMGP Global Match Guidelines July 18, 2022(V.1) Page 48 / 48
+CDBG-MIT Program HMGP Global Match Guidelines February 26, 2024(V.2) Page 48 / 48